cccccosine/Kyber_AVX512_32w/README.md

-# Kyber_AVX512_32W
+# Kyber_AVX512_32w

-The work is the 32-way implementation of cryptographic scheme Kyber on AVX512.
+This is one of the artifacts of the paper titled "Multi-way High-throughput Implementation of Kyber", which has been accepted to [ISC 2024](https://isc24.cs.gmu.edu/).
+The other artifact is [the 16-way Implementation of Kyber on AVX2](https://github.com/cccccosine/Kyber_AVX2_16w).

+## Platform
+Operating system: Ubuntu 22.04
+CPU: 11th Gen Intel(R) Core(TM) i7-11700K CPU(Rocket Lake)

-## How to run?
+### How to run?

 Files:
 * main.c : clock cycles and throughput test file